Bloodborne Pathogens

 Wrong.
 You don't need to be actively bleeding for transmission to occur.
 Blood can be present in tiny amounts—on a surface, in a needle hub, even

 When we examine how these pathogens move from person to person, it becomes clear that safety hinges on recognizing the various ways exposure can occur.
 Meanwhile, mucous membrane exposure highlights the need for strict hygiene practices, particularly in healthcare and labor environments.
-Percutaneous routes remain the primary concern, especially in settings where sharp objects are frequently used.
-Non-intact skin and direct contact further make clear the necessity of protective barriers in everyday life.
+In real terms, percutaneous routes remain the primary concern, especially in settings where sharp objects are frequently used.
+Non-intact skin and direct contact further highlight the necessity of protective barriers in everyday life.

 It’s also vital to appreciate the role of viral load—a factor often overlooked in public discussions.
 A person with a high concentration of virus in their system carries a greater risk of spreading infection, making monitoring and early intervention essential.
 This insight reinforces why targeted screening and educational campaigns are so valuable.